alabsi91/fuzzy-search/README.md

   },
 ];

+/**
-// Note: this will mutate each object and inject a new property
+ * Note: this will mutate each object and inject a new property
-// `_searchInfo` which will be used for highlight text.
+ * `_searchInfo` which will be used for highlight text.
+ *
+ * to remove the added property you can pass your results to `cleanupSearchInfo`
+ * which will mutate the results in place and remove `_searchInfo` */

 // example for searching using a single key const results = search(searchInput, data, { key: 'name' });